David Salle: Art

+Salle has explored the use of artificial intelligence (AI) in his art.
+In 2023, he collaborated with computer scientists to create a program capable of generating images reflective of his style.
+The program was trained on a dataset composed of Salle’s paintings and refined based on his input.
+Salle has described the generative AI as useful because he can conceptualize variations of artwork when brainstorming ideas for new paintings.
+When asked about the potential of AI superseding him someday, Salle acknowledged the large role that AI may play in the future of art.

 Written works

 Salle is also a prolific writer on art.
 His essays and reviews have appeared in Artforum, Art in America, Modern Painters, The Paris Review, Interview, and numerous exhibition catalogs and anthologies.
 He was a regular contributor to Town & Country magazine.
 His collection of critical essays, How to See, was published by W. W. Norton in 2016.
 Salle worked closely with fellow contemporary artists such as Jeff Koons, Roy Lichtenstein, and John Baldessari in creating this collection.
 According to Dwight Garner:

 Salle's writing is much like his artistic style, witty and intriguing.
 He believes the jargon associated with art history can and should be simplified so that those who are interested but lack fine art schooling can still learn about and appreciate art.

 Criticism and praise

 Though Salle insists that his works are not a random assortment of images layered onto one another, critics were difficult to convince.
 Some common critiques are that his paintings are incoherent and the images he chooses arbitrary and unrelated to one another.
 The art critic and philosopher Arthur Danto wrote that Salle's paintings convey a "sense of purposiveness with no specific purpose."
 Critic Robert Storr was fascinated by the work's "graphic double-exposure" and "kaleidoscopic effect," as well as its infinite meanings and interpretations.

 Another point of contention was Salle's use of pornographic images of women, which some critics found a form of voyeurism or downright provocation, particularly to the feminist movement.
 Mira Schor, a feminist artist and writer, wrote that his portrayals of women seem "to be a continuation of a male conversation which is centuries old, to which women are irrelevant except as depersonalized projections of man's fears and fantasies."
 Salle, as well as many critics, says that the images, though sexually explicit, are not "particularly erotic" because they are faded and blurred, distancing them from reality.